SamedYalnizz/picture-in-picture/readme.md

 # Web Screen Sharing

-This learning project is using picture in picture to enable screen, application or browser tab sharing.
+This learning project is using picture in picture to enable screen, application or browser tab sharing using the picture-in-picture Web API.

 ## Getting Started